More Jazz » Frog Records

 49 tracks over 2 CDs featuring Johnny Dodds with King Oliver’s Jazz Band - Edmonia Henderson - Lovie Austin and Her Blues Serenaders - Blythe’s Washboard Band - Viola Bartlette - Jimmie Blythe and His Ragamuffins - Junie Cobb’s Hometown Band - Freddie Keppard’s Jazz Cardinals - Blythe’s Washboard Ragamuffins - Jasper Taylor and his State Street Boys - Dodds and Parham - Dixie-Land Thumpers - Blind Blake - Elzadie Robinson - Paramount Pickers [MORE]

 This third volume follows in the footsteps of its illustrious predecessors and contains red hot jazz rarities, alternate takes, sleepers and unissued masters, selected from 1920s recordings by US white bands.
 Most collectors will know some of these bands, but not many will have heard of them all, and fewer still will own more than a smattering of the recordings.
-As Max Easterman comments, in his excellent liner note, such recordings generally receive less ...
+As Max Easterman comments, in his excellent liner note, such ...
 [MORE]

 Clarence Williams with a collection featuring various of his Washboard bands, including The Dixie Washboard Band, The Bluegrass Footwarmers, Calrence Williams' Washboard Four and The Clarence Williams Washboard Five.
 26 tracks - full details inside.
 [MORE]

 Oscar 'Bernie' Young was born in New Orleans but his big break came when he moved to Chicago where he made these rare Paramount and Okeh recordings in 1923 and 1926.
 These are complemented on this CD by three Okeh tracks, also from 1926.